Physical Changes With Aging

 Aerobic activity should be at least moderate intensity (eg, brisk walking, water aerobics, riding a bike at a casual pace).

 Strength training may include lifting weights, use of resistance bands, heavy gardening, and yoga.
 The specific regimen can be tailored based on medical conditions and fitness level.
 For example, a chair exercise program using light weights and full body movements may be suitable for those with mobility limitations.
-Water-based exercises are good for people with arthritis (and can also be used for aerobic exercise.
+Water-based exercises may be beneficial for people with arthritis (3) and can also be used for aerobic exercise.
 High-intensity strength training is especially appropriate for frail patients prone to sarcopenia and weakness.
-If strength training is done through a full range of motion, many of the exercises improve flexibility, and the enhanced muscle strength improves joint stability and, consequently, balance.
+If strength training is performed through a full range of motion, many of the exercises improve flexibility, and the enhanced muscle strength improves joint stability and, consequently, balance.

 Balance exercises (eg, tai chi, backward walking) are recommended for older adults at risk of falling.

-Flexibility exercise involves stretching major muscle groups several times a week, ideally after exercising the muscles when the muscles are least resistant to being stretched (ie, warmed up).
+Flexibility exercises involve stretching major muscle groups several times a week, ideally after exercising the muscles when the muscles are least resistant to being stretched (ie, warmed up).
 An example is the runner's stretch, which stretches the gastrocnemius muscles.

 These exercise recommendations are safe and provide benefits for most older adults, including those with chronic conditions.
-In general, walking and other moderate-intensity endurance exercises have the best evidence for reducing risk of chronic disease.
+In general, walking and other moderate-intensity endurance exercises have the best evidence for reducing risk of chronic disease (4).
 Regardless of program type, exercising can help older adults maintain their independence.

-Consultation with a health professional is still recommended before significantly increasing physical activity levels.
+Consultation with a healthcare professional is still recommended before significantly increasing physical activity levels.
 A health care professional should monitor people at high risk of cardiac disorders when they are exercising vigorously.

 Medications and exercise

-Doses of insulin and oral hypoglycemics in patients with diabetes may need to be adjusted according to the amount of anticipated exercise to prevent hypoglycemia during exercise.
+Doses of insulin and oral hypoglycemics in patients with diabetes may need to be adjusted according to the amount of anticipated exercise to prevent hypoglycemia during exercise (5).

 Doses of medications that can cause orthostatic hypotension (eg, antidepressants, antihypertensives, hypnotics, anxiolytics, diuretics) may need to be lowered to avoid exacerbating orthostasis by fluid loss during exercise.
 For patients taking such medications, adequate fluid intake is essential during exercise.